 Q: What do I do when my child is sick?

-A: Please call our Green Hills or Cool Springs offices during regular business hours to schedule a sick visit.
+A: Please call your pediatrician's office during regular business hours to schedule a sick visit.
 We want to understand your child's symptoms and will recommend next steps to best address their illness.
 In the event of an emergency, please notify the receptionist that you are calling with an emergent need.
-For an urgent after hours concern, please contact your physician on call through the answering service by calling your Peditrician's number.
+For an urgent after-hours concern, please contact the on-call doctor through the answering service by calling your pediatrician's number.

 Q: What if I have a question and the office is closed?